cdzombak/bear-backlinks/README.md

 Editing & debugging this job is all easier with the excellent [LaunchControl application](https://www.soma-zone.com/LaunchControl/).

+### Accessibility permissions

+Drag the `bear_backlinks.py` file from Finder into the Accessibility section in the Security & Privacy preference pane.

 ## Config

 One configuration element is required, the Bear API token for Bear.app on the Mac you're running this program on.
 Get it from Bear's Help menu > API Token > Copy Token.